 In addition to the guide, there are also two best practices that your HR team should keep in mind to ensure a smoother benefits season.
 These two crucial factors are the audit process to ensure your employees are enrolled properly and timing with the carriers who are providing the benefits.

-Employee benefit data is probably one of the most critical and visible functions of the HR department.
+Employee benefits data is probably one of the most critical and visible functions of the HR department.
 Open enrollment season is that time each year when it all changes, and with that comes an opportunity for things to go wrong.
 One of your strongest defenses against that is a good audit plan.

-Lastly, I always strongly recommend that you review your first carrier invoice in January, or possibly the second invoice, depending on when you’re are billed.
-Typically a carrier will only allow retroactive changes 60-90 days after the effective date, so if you uncover an employee who should have a different plan or doesn’t have the right dependents covered, it’s important to make those corrections early in the year before your employee finds themselves without the coverage they expect or costs they didn’t anticipate.
+Lastly, I always strongly recommend that you review your first carrier invoice in January, or possibly the second invoice, depending on when you’re billed.
+Typically, a carrier will only allow retroactive changes 60-90 days after the effective date, so if you uncover an employee who should have a different plan or doesn’t have the right dependents covered, it’s important to make those corrections early in the year before your employee finds themselves without the coverage they expect or costs they didn’t anticipate.

 Timing with Carriers

 As you work through open enrollment it is important to understand the timing with your carriers.
 There are three main timing issues you want to understand:

 - When your final rates will be available

 - When Summary of Benefits (SBC) or Summary Plan Description (SPD) are available.

 Let’s start with rates.
 When you’re making decisions about what plans you are offering and what your employees will pay, you will rely on the rates from the carriers.
 It’s important to be clear with your carrier or broker about when you will receive these rates.
 This is going to depend a bit on your company’s size.
 Larger employers typically can receive final rates earlier.
 Small employers may not receive final rates until October or November.
 Discuss this with your carrier, broker, and enrollment partners to make sure there is no confusion on when the information will be finalized.